maxbarkouras/PyChat/README.md

 1. Download the server.py and requirements.txt to your VPS, and client.py to both parties that will be chatting

-2. In all instances of the client.py and server.py YOU MUST CHANGE the host ip address to the external ip of your server
+2. In all instances of the client.py and server.py you **must** the host ip address to the external ip of your server

 3. On the server, install the requirements from requirments.txt using ```pip3 install -r requirements.txt```